19hours/sg-statutes/Acts/Land Titles Act.md

 (2) The Registrar may, in his discretion, accept a statutory declaration of the chargor, or other person having knowledge of the facts, in proof of the state of accounts between chargor and chargee.

-(3) The Registrar shall not enter a memorial of satisfaction of a charge under this section where the money unaccounted for exceeds the sum of $500.
+(3) The Registrar shall not enter a notification of satisfaction of a charge under this section where the money unaccounted for exceeds the sum of $500.

+[Act 8 of 2014 wef 15/08/2014]

 ### Tacking of further advances